MohammadHosseinKv/Tetris-w-Digital-Logic/README.md

 **GameEndState**:
 - The value of GameEndState is determined by the XOR operation applied to two variables: GameWon and GameLost.
-- These variables are explained in further detail in the section on [Game End Conditions](#game-end-condition).
+- These variables are explained in further detail in the section on [Game End Condition](#game-end-condition).

 ### Game State Table